Santyru-C/Sign-up_form/README.md

 ## Acknowledgements
-Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
 - Many thanks to...